This article was updated on 12/15/20.

 Improve your oral home care habits

-You know how to do these things, and you’re probably already doing at least some of them.
-The real value of setting this goal and sticking to it is to establish a full and thorough set of habits that will improve your oral health.
+You know how to do these things and you’re probably already doing at least some of them.
+The real value of setting this goal and sticking to it is to establish a thorough set of habits that will improve your oral health.

 - Rinsing - You should be rinsing at least once per day with an antibacterial mouthwash to help clean your mouth.

 All three steps are simple and quick on their own, but it’s the daily consistency that really matters to your ongoing oral health.